A Practical Guide for Smaller Charities

 The review itself isn’t the problem.
 What’s missing is a way to turn it from a snapshot into an ongoing process.

-Why Consultants and “Free Audits” Often Miss the Mark
+Why Consultants and “Free Audits” can miss the mark

 If you’ve looked for external help with this, you’ve probably noticed a few things.

 Most governance consultants specialise in larger organisations — NHS trusts, housing associations, large national charities.
-Their day rates reflect that market.
-For a charity with income of £500,000 or £2 million, paying £3,000–£10,000 for an external review is simply not viable.
+Their day rates often reflect that market.
+For a charity with income of £500,000 or £2 million, paying £3,000-£10,000 for an external review is simply not viable.
+(And by the way – we have worked with a few great consultants who offer these services over the years, if you truly need or want one, we are happy to provide a few names, contact us for more).

 The honest gap in the market is practical, affordable support for small and medium charities — something that helps you run a decent review and, critically, embed the outcomes into how you work day to day.

-Making It Work: Turning Findings Into Ongoing Practice
+Making It Work: Turning findings into ongoing workflow

 The shift that makes a board effectiveness review valuable isn’t in how you conduct it – it’s in what you do with the results.